dotkernel/dot-navigation/README.md

 We offer just one provider for now, `ArrayProvider`, that is able to fetch and create a menu container from a php array that is defined in the configuration file.

-When configuring the module, you'll have to associate each defined navigation container to its provider, in the `provider_map` key.

 ## NavigationRenderer